zheng-bo-org/zhengbo-mobile/data/api/aboutAPI.md

 Its stands for the request data for the api and the response data of the api returns.
-In this way when developrs calling an api its easy for them to know which api is calling right now and which data should I sent and What Data its returns.
+In this way when developrs calling an api its easy for them to know which api is calling right now and which data should I sent and what data its returns.

-You may noticed there is a unnormal keyword "selfMappings" on the thrid element which is the mappings between the url format and the request data.
+You may noticed there is a unnormal keyword "selfMappings" on the thrid element which is used for mappings between the url format and the request data.
 (Rest/get /users/:id/posts?:postedDateGreaterThan&:deleted selfMappings (get the posts of the user conditionaly))

-The selfMappings is nothing but the request data will self mapping its value by its name to the same keyword in the request url.
+The selfMappings means the request data will self mapping its value by its name to the same keyword in the request url.
-In this case its will reduce to (Rest/get /users/123/posts?postedDateGreaterThan=2023-10-01&deleted=true) from the request data below:
+In this case it will reduce to
+(Rest/get /users/123/posts?postedDateGreaterThan=2023-10-01&deleted=true)
+from the request data below:
 {
     id:123,
     postedDateGreaterThan:2023-10-01,